ABA Programs at the Esteves School of Education

 Classes are delivered completely online, allowing for a multi-media presentation of material, and can be complemented by an optional supervised practicum track.
 Students are given varied access to proven learning tools for their own growth and improved comprehension: audio-visual presentations by professors, written tools, and active learning experiences, such as fluency drills and practice in data collection.

 Sage’s ABA programs follow a “scientist-practitioner” model of training, meaning all instruction is grounded in the scientific approach to studying behavior.
 Students will learn research design, the importance of empirical evidence, and the focus on experimentation to discern causes of behavior.
-This knowledge will be coupled with thorough training in the only therapeutic approach to the treatment of ASD that has empirical research to support its effectiveness with this population.
+This knowledge will be coupled with thorough training in the only therapeutic approach to the treatment of autism spectrum disorders that has empirical research to support its effectiveness with this population.

 Studies include: the conceptual underpinnings, as well as the skills necessary, to effect behavioral change; strategies for defining and assessing behaviors; development of measurable instructional goals; antecedent strategies to promote learning; use of consequences to effect positive change; and rules for determining success and mastery.
 Students will learn procedures and strategies for dealing with language development, abnormal behavioral patterns, and socialization issues.
 Within the practicum track, students will be evaluated on their ability to apply these skills in clinical settings.